 The D-Day Story museum in Portsmouth gets a huge sticky makeover this half-term with their Airfix Extravaganza.
 Here you can let the kids run wild with model building and painting, safe in the knowledge you don’t have to clean up afterwards.

-Penguin Trail at Gilbert White’s House, Selborne – Sat 16 – Sun 24 Feb
+Snowdrop Week and Love Birds Trail at Gilbert White’s House, Selborne – Sat 15 – Thurs 20 Feb

 The Electric Woods return to Robin Hill with some oriental flair.
 As the woodlands and hills get transported to China, you can see amazing light shows inspired by Chinese culture, digital displays featuring dancing lions and things to glare and gawk at every turn.

 Monkey Haven, Newport – Thurs 14 – Sun 24 Feb

 It’s Love Week at the Island’s Monkey Haven and all the simians are getting involved in the action.
 With heart-warming animal rescue stories, plenty of fluffy monkeys and feathery owls to meet and coo over, plus Love Shakes in the cafe you’ll be all aflutter with these cute little critters.